kpine/zwave-js-server-docker/README.md

 ### Cache Lock Files

 Z-Wave JS uses directories as lock files to prevent the cache files from being modified by multiple concurrent processes; this helps prevent against cache corruption.
 These directories are located in the cache directory, next to the actual cache files.
-The lock technique updates the `mtime` (Modified time) of the lock file every ~1 second.
+The locking technique updates the `mtime` (Modified time) of the lock file every ~1 second.
 If your storage media is sensitive to frequent writes, such as an SD card, you may want to relocate the lock files to another directory, such as a tmpfs.
 To relocate the cache files, set the `ZWAVEJS_LOCK_DIRECTORY` environment variable to an alternate path, preferably some kind of tmpfs on the host.
 Here's an example snippet for a compose file:

 ```yaml
     environment: